In this lesson, we will learn:

-- Step 1: Write the chemical symbols of the atoms side by side and draw a ring around them but keep them separate.
+- Step 1: Write the chemical symbols of the atoms side by side and draw a ring (the outer shell) around them but keep them separate.
 They must not overlap like in covalent compounds.

 - Step 2: Fill the outer shell with the correct number of electrons for each atom.

-- These diagrams should help to clarify the difference between bonding in covalent and ionic compounds:
+- These Lewis diagrams should help to show the difference between bonding in covalent and ionic bonding in terms of electrons:

-- Covalent bonding involves the sharing of electrons to complete outer shells in both atoms.
+- Covalent bonding involves a sharing of electrons to complete outer shells in both atoms.

-- Ionic bonding involves a complete transfer of electrons usually from a metal atom to a non-metal atom, which also leads to complete outer shells.
+- Ionic bonding involves a discrete transfer of electrons usually from a metal atom to a non-metal atom, which also leads to complete outer shells.